h44z/wg-portal/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/h44z/wg-portal) [![Docker Pulls](https://img.shields.io/docker/pulls/h44z/wg-portal.svg)](https://hub.docker.com/r/wgportal/wg-portal/)

-> [!CAUTION]
-> Version 2 is currently under development and may contain bugs and breaking changes.
-> It is not advised to use this version in production.
-Use version [v1](https://github.com/h44z/wg-portal/tree/stable) instead.

-> [!IMPORTANT]
-> Since the project was accepted by the Docker-Sponsored Open Source Program, the Docker image location has moved to [wgportal/wg-portal](https://hub.docker.com/r/wgportal/wg-portal).
-> Please update the Docker image from **h44z/wg-portal** to **wgportal/wg-portal**.

 ## Introduction
 <!-- Text from this line # is included in docs/documentation/overview.md -->
 **WireGuard Portal** is a simple, web-based configuration portal for [WireGuard](https://wireguard.com) server management.